-A candidate may re-use old publicity boards used at a previous election.
-However, any information in relation to the previous election, e.g. the candidate number, name of Rural Area, party affiliation and names of persons who supported the candidate at that election, should be fully obliterated before any old publicity board is re-used.
-This will not only avoid confusion to electors but will also help the candidate avoid laying himself/herself open to allegations of false claim of support of persons who might not have consented to support him/her at the current election.
+9.46 A candidate may re-use old publicity boards used at a previous election.
+However, any information in relation to the previous election, e.g. the candidate number, name of constituency, party affiliation and names of persons who supported the candidate at that election, should be fully obliterated before any old publicity board is re-used.
+This would not only avoid confusion to electors but would also help the candidate avoid laying himself/herself open to allegations of false claim of support of persons who might not have consented to support him/her at the current election.
 The cost incurred in refurbishing as well as the estimated value of the old publicity boards will be counted towards the candidate's election expenses.
+[Amended in June 2012]